In The Shadows - Book cover

 I hated that I was as easy to read as a human.

 My father sighed as he read those thoughts too.
-His alpha slowly retreated back and he turned into my father.
+His alpha slowly retreated and he turned into my father.

 “What were you thinking, Cleo?
 Going off alone, all the way to the border?
 Even if you had detected an intruder, then what?